 Don't put all your eggs in one basket!

 Generally, you can only have one set of wallet addresses on a wallet-providing platform.
 However, there's no limit to the number of wallet-providing platforms a person can use.
-So it's wise to spread out your Digital Currency in small amounts across various wallet providers.
+It's wise to spread out your Digital Currency in small amounts across various wallet providers.
 This way, in case the security of one of them gets breached, your losses will be kept to a minimum.

-It's good practice to create a new wallet address whenever you ask someone to send you Bitcoin, and then to immediately transfer the Bitcoin out of that address into another undisclosed address (meaning you are the only one who knows that address).
+It's a good practice to create a new wallet address whenever you ask someone to send you Bitcoin, and then to immediately transfer the Bitcoin out of that address into another undisclosed address (meaning you are the only one who knows that address).

 You can start with at least three addresses: